 DTC Mental Skills Team

-Carrie is energetic, fun, has a great sense of humor, and employs a real-life approach to working on the mental aspects of sport and performance with the people she works with.
-Carrie has her own personal commitment to life-long fitness and when she isn’t working with athletes, you might find her running a trail or hitting the slopes on her snowboard.
+Carrie is energetic, fun, has a great sense of humor and employs a real-life approach to working on the mental aspects of sport and performance with the people she works with.
+Carrie has her own personal commitment to life-long fitness and when she isn’t working, you might find her running a trail or hitting the slopes on her snowboard.

-Kristi was diagnosed with type 1 diabetes in 2000 and has had an interest in the mental and emotional aspects of diabetes since that time.
-Kristi has been a camper twice at DTC and found each camp to be a life-changing experience both personally and professionally.
-Kristi is passionate about empowering those living with diabetes to live their fullest life possible, and enjoys building on the strengths of those she works with.
-Kristi incorporates enthusiasm and a great sense of humor, as she employs a real-life, practical approach to optimizing life with diabetes.
+Kristi was diagnosed with Type 1 diabetes in 2000 and has had an interest in the mental and emotional aspects of diabetes since that time.
+She has been a camper twice at DTC and found camp to be a life-changing experience mentally, emotionally and physically.
+Kristi savors helping others who live with diabetes to thrive.
+She enjoys kayaking, yoga, biking and any dance routine workout with the Fitness Marshall.
+She also loves taking long walks with her pal Jarvis in his cat stroller.